Can I Become a Nurse at 50+? Age and Nursing School

 Another second-career nurse, Bob Evans, attended nursing school in Texas when he was in his late 50s, after spending 30 years in the horticulture industry.
 After graduation, he decided to work in a telemetry unit.
 He has earned a DAISY Award, given “to honor the super-human work nurses do for patients and families every day.”

-The demand for nurses is growing, so don’t hesitate
+The demand for these professionals is growing, so don’t hesitate

 The Bureau of Labor Statistics (BLS) projects a 7% growth rate from 2019 to 2029, faster than the average for all occupations.
 There are several reasons more nurses are needed: